Beyond the fluffy stuff – Putting people at the heart of complex integration

 Even in cases where the integration more closely resembles a takeover than a merger of equals, the different cultural entities need to be carefully managed along the journey.

-- From the onset, align on common terminology, governance and simple ways of working.
-This need not be the ‘lowest common denominator’ approach, but rather the most pragmatic and effective to achieve the aims of the integration.
+From the onset, align on common terminology, governance and simple ways of working.
+This need not be the ‘lowest common denominator’ approach, but rather the most pragmatic and effective way to achieve the aims of the integration.

-- Define the culture you want to see emerge between the two organisations; do you want to create a blend of cultures or do you want the acquired company to assimilate the culture of the buyer?
+Define the culture you want to see emerge between the two organisations.
+Do you want to create a blend of cultures or do you want the acquired company to assimilate the culture of the buyer?
 Use the integration as an opportunity to define something new and better, rather than hanging on to long-established norms.

-- To avoid misalignment between partners, active senior stakeholder management is key to building relationships and maintaining engagement.
-Leaders need to be ‘living and breathing’ the communications, ensuring the key messages filter throughout the business
+To avoid misalignment between partners, active senior stakeholder management is key to building relationships and maintaining engagement.
+Leaders need to be ‘living and breathing’ the communications, ensuring the key messages filter throughout the business.

 3. Manage the inevitably difficult exit conversations with skill and empathy